-- SDG #14 Conserve and sustainably use the oceans, seas, and marine resources for sustainable development - By 2025, Coral Restoration Management Team comprised of DCRM and DFW support implementation of and regular updates to the Coral Reef Restoration Management Plan; - By 2025, DFW will work with partners to promote a sustainable fishing industry throughout the Marianas by creating a CNMI fisheries management program that includes expanded inhouse capacity to conduct resource assessments of fish and invertebrates in CNMI to support sustainable fisheries
+SDG #14 - Conserve and sustainably use the oceans, seas, and marine resources for sustainable development

+- By 2025, Coral Restoration Management Team comprised of DCRM and DFW support implementation of and regular updates to the Coral Reef Restoration Management Plan; - By 2025, DFW will work with partners to promote a sustainable fishing industry throughout the Marianas by creating a CNMI fisheries management program that includes the expanded in-house capacity to conduct resource assessments of fish and invertebrates in CNMI to support sustainable fisheries management through improved monitoring, data analysis, regulation assessment, and enforcement while factoring in the fishing industry, development, and tourism needs;

-- management through improved monitoring, data analysis, regulation assessment, and enforcement while factoring in fishing industry, development, and tourism needs; - By 2025, DFW, supported by resource management partners at BECQ and others, will conduct and complete recruitment studies from marine protected areas (MPAs) to document benefits and to establish sustainable management program; - Led by DFW and supported by resource management partners at BECQ and DPL, a Fish and Coral Restoration Program will be established by 2025 to create a fish and coral conservation action plan to enhance resource biodiversity and reef health; - DFW will work with partners to conduct life history studies on targeted food fish in the CNMI to determine growth rates, longevity, reproduction, and mortality.
-The information generated will be used for sustainable management of fisheries by 2025; - The DLNR-DFW will work on improving boating infrastructure by 2025 to minimize environmental impacts on nearshore resources and to allow for safe boating access; - DLNR-DFW will work with regional partners to improve fishery data collection efforts in the CNMI and generate information needed to sustainably manage fishery resources by 2025; - DLNR-DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate and benthic assessments throughout the CNMI to better document resource abundance and diversity.
-Information generated from this work will be used to sustainably manage nearshore fishery resources; - By 2025, DLNR-DFW will work with partners to improve enforcement capacity by evaluating existing fishery regulations and policies to determine validity within current concerns.
-Revisions will be made to ensure that these regulations meet current and future management needs; - DLNR-DFW will work with partners to develop sustainable fishing access programs such as Fish Aggregating Devices (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters; and - By 2030, there are interagency programs to support active management of prioritized inwater resources and management areas reflected in the CSDP update and at least 50% of marine resources are being effectively managed through site-specific management plans.
+- By 2025, DFW, supported by resource management partners at BECQ and others, will conduct and complete recruitment studies from marine protected areas (MPAs) to document benefits and establish sustainable management program; - Led by DFW and supported by resource management partners at BECQ and DPL, a Fish and Coral Restoration Program will be established by 2025 to create a fish and coral conservation action plan to enhance resource biodiversity and reef health; - DFW will work with partners to conduct life history studies on targeted food fish in the CNMI to determine growth rates, longevity, reproduction, and mortality.
+The information generated will be used for sustainable management of fisheries by 2025; - The DLNR-DFW will work on improving boating infrastructure by 2025 to minimize environmental impacts on nearshore resources and to allow for safe boating access; - DLNR-DFW will work with regional partners to improve fishery data collection efforts in the CNMI and generate information needed to manage fishery resources by 2025 sustainably; - DLNR-DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate, and benthic assessments throughout the CNMI to better document resource abundance and diversity.
+The information generated from this work will be used to manage nearshore fishery resources sustainably; - By 2025, DLNR-DFW will work with partners to improve enforcement capacity by evaluating existing fishery regulations and policies to determine validity within current concerns.
+Revisions will be made to ensure that these regulations meet current and future management needs; - DLNR-DFW will work with partners to develop sustainable fishing access programs such as Fish Aggregating Devices (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters; - By 2030 Marine Center construction complete, resulting in inter-agency marine studies that support the creation of jobs, integrate with school curriculum and outreach programs with sustainable revenue being generated through guided tours, book sales, special events, and/or other dedicated funding mechanisms; - By 2030, there are interagency programs to support active management of prioritized in-water resources and management areas reflected in the CSDP update, and at least 50% of marine resources are being effectively managed through site-specific management plans.